Potsdam Declaration: Terms

 Contrary to what had been intended at its conception, which was to disenfranchise the Japanese leadership so that the people would accept a mediated transition, the declaration made no direct mention of the Japanese emperor at all.
 However, it insisted that "the authority and influence of those who have deceived and misled the people of Japan into embarking on world conquest must be eliminated for all time."
 Allied intentions on issues of utmost importance to the Japanese, including the extent and number of Allied "occupation points," the fate of Japan's minor islands, and the extent to which the Allies planned to "control" Japan's "raw materials," as well as whether Hirohito was to be regarded as one of those who had "misled the people of Japan" or he might potentially become part of "a peacefully inclined and responsible government," were thus left unstated, which essentially made it a blank check for the Allies.

 The "prompt and utter destruction" clause has been interpreted as a veiled warning about American possession of the atomic bomb, which had been successfully tested in New Mexico on July 16, 1945, the day before the opening of the conference.
 Although the document warned of further destruction like the Operation Meetinghouse raid on Tokyo and other carpetbombing of Japanese cities, it did not mention anything about the atomic bomb.

-The Potsdam Declaration was intended to be ambiguous.
+The Potsdam Declaration had terms unclearly stated.
 It is not clear from the document itself whether a Japanese government would remain under Allied occupation or the occupation would be run by a foreign military government.
 In the same manner, it was not clear whether after the end of the occupation, Japan was to include any territory other than the four main Japanese islands.
-That ambiguity was intentional on the part of the US government to allow the Allies a free hand in running the affairs of Japan afterwards.
+However, State Department policy showed an intent to obtain a free hand in running the affairs of Japan afterwards.